otwcode/open-doors-code/README.md

 ## Other Scripts

+### Edit a chapter (split or trim)

+    python chapter_editor.py -p <archive name>.yml --chapter_id <id>

+A GUI tool for editing oversized or malformed chapters in the output database.
+It requires a display (not headless).
+The chapter text is rendered as readable text (HTML tags stripped) in a scrollable window.

+**Split** — click anywhere in the text to set a split point.
+The character counts before and after are shown.
+Click **Split at click point** to:
+- Update the original chapter with the text before the split point; its title becomes `[TITLE] Part 1`
+- Insert a new chapter immediately after with the text from the split point onwards; its title becomes `[TITLE] Part 2`
+- Increment the `position` of all subsequent chapters in the same story

+**Trim** — click and drag to select the text you want to keep.
+Click **Trim to selection** to replace the chapter text with only the selected portion.
+No new chapter is created and chapter positions are not changed.

+Both operations commit atomically and roll back on error.

+Note: requires `tkinter` (Python must be compiled with Tcl/Tk support) plus `pymysql` and `pyyaml`.

 ### Remove emails from Open Doors tables

 Scans the chapter for emails and removes some of them: